About Eidetica

 - self-organizing systems

-- feedback loops
+- feedback and control loops

-- energy/information constraints
+- energy and information constraints

-- resilience vs. brittleness in networks
+- resilience versus brittleness in adaptive networks

-Psychology & Symbolic Cognition
+Psychology & Cognitive Development

-- developmental patterns
+- developmental patterning of cognition

 - mechanisms of individuation

-Philosophy & Foundations of Science
+Foundations of Science & Philosophy

-- Bohm’s implicate/explicate orders
+- Bohm’s implicate and explicate orders

-- Whitehead’s process metaphysics
+- Whitehead’s process-oriented ontology

-- Gödelian logical and informational limits
+- Gödelian limits on formal systems

-- Wheeler’s information-as-foundation
+- Wheeler’s information-centered physics

 What Eidetica Offers